1. General Rules

 4.2 It is mandatory for drivers to use our TeamSpeak server.
 Information on how to access it will be available via the forum once the required access has been granted.

-4.2.1 The administration will use TeamSpeak to announce important information to all teams, such as pre-race briefiengs, Code 80, race warnings and penalties, and other information.
+4.2.1 The administration will use TeamSpeak to announce important information to all teams, such as Code 80, race warnings and penalties, and other information.

-4.2.2 While online, all drivers (and their team-mates) must be in their respective team channel.
+4.2.2 While online, all drivers (and their team-mates) must be in their respective entry channel.

 4.3 Races will start with a formation lap.
 The aim of the formation lap is to get everyone settled down prior to the race and also to ensure everyone’s frames per second (FPS) are at a safe level.
-If a driver notices any FPS issues on the formation lap it is recommended that they pull off safely to the side of the track and drop to the back of the grid.
+If a driver notices any FPS issues on the formation lap it is recommended that they pull off safely to the side of the track and esc and start from the pitlane.

 4.3.1 Drivers are responsible for their actions during the formation lap.
 In case of any incident involving damage to other drivers, increased penalties will be applied.

-4.3.3 Drivers are expected to maintain a smooth pace under pit-speed limiter (80 km/h) around the track, unless told otherwise by race stewards.
+4.3.3 Drivers are expected to maintain a smooth pace under pit-speed limiter (80 km/h) around the track, unless told otherwise by race stewards or game.

 4.3.4 Drivers should always be prepared for the accordion effect, especially when approaching any tight corners.